-The official currency of Switzerland is the Swiss franc, with symbol Fr. and currency code CHF.
+The official currency of Switzerland (country code: CH) is the Swiss franc, with symbol Fr. and currency code CHF.

-Contributing to roughly 5% of the foreign exchange market daily turnover, the Swiss franc (ISO: CHF) is the world’s seventh most traded currency.
+Contributing to roughly 5% of the foreign exchange market daily turnover, the Swiss franc is the world’s seventh most traded currency.

 The Swiss franc is traditionally considered Europe’s safe haven currency due to factors including Switzerland’s traditional position as a politically neutral country, its reputation for stability, impressive financial system, historically low inflation and its ability to consistently run a trade surplus.
 For this reason, the franc is likely to increase in value during periods of economic uncertainty or when global geopolitical risk is elevated, or during bouts of high market volatility.

 To prevent unwanted currency appreciation, between September 2011 and January 2015 the franc’s value was pegged to the euro at a rate of Fr.
 1.2.
 When Switzerland’s central bank unexpectedly abandoned the peg in 2015 it caused significant market turmoil.

 Since 1995, against the world’s reserve currency, the US dollar, the Swiss franc’s lowest valuation came in October 2000 when CHF/USD traded at just 0.5465.
 Its post-1995 high came in August 2011 at 1.4152.

 The physical Swiss franc currency consists of coins and banknotes.
 The coins come in denominations of 5 rappen (rapp), 10 rappen (rapp), 20 rappen (rapp), and 50 rappen (rapp).
 The banknotes come in denominations of 10 francs (CHF), 20 francs (CHF), 50 francs (CHF), 100 francs (CHF), 200 francs (CHF), and 1,000 francs (CHF).